How to Use This Toolkit

 Every SEED pilot budget includes five mandatory line items.
 The specific dollar amounts vary by intervention type, but the categories are fixed.
 Budgets that omit any of these categories are returned for revision.

-2. Evaluation.
+- Evaluation.
 Independent evaluator, data collection instruments, IRB fees, analysis.
-Minimum 10% of total budget—non-negotiable.7
+Minimum 10% of total budget, non-negotiable.7

 Evaluation Partnership

-Every SEED pilot engages an independent evaluation partner—a university research center, policy institute, or qualified evaluation firm—before the pilot launches.
+Every SEED pilot engages an independent evaluation partner (a university research center, policy institute, or qualified evaluation firm) before the pilot launches.
 The evaluator participates in design, establishes the measurement framework, collects baseline data, and conducts interim and final analyses.
-The evaluator is not a consultant hired after the fact to validate results.
-They are a design partner who ensures the pilot produces evidence, not just stories.
+The evaluator joins as a design partner from day one, ensuring the pilot produces evidence alongside stories.

 If your pilot involves human subjects research (which most SEED pilots do, given that they collect individual-level data on participants), you will need Institutional Review Board (IRB) approval.
 University evaluation partners typically manage this process through their own IRB.
 Budget four to eight weeks for IRB review before participant enrollment begins.